News You Can Use

 Be sure you're using the latest I-9 form!
 All I-9s must be completed within three (3) days of hire.
 You must see original documentation, employer must complete Section 2, all I-9s kept separate from employee files in a secure location.
 Contact us with questions- there are stiff (and increasing) fines for improper I-9s!
 If you'd like to start using the online E-Verify system, just ask!

-Minimum Wage Increases take hold on January 1, 2019, in many states, including Massachusetts ($12/hr)!
+Minimum Wage Increases take hold on January 1 in many states, including Massachusetts (stepping up to $15 by 2023)!
 Be sure you are making that increase for any minimum-wage-paid employees, including Temporary employees, summer or seasonal employees and paid interns.
 Un-paid interns should be rare and must pass a 6-point test to determine their eligibility for unpaid work (primarily college students getting credit for school).
 Do not add un-paid interns without reviewing with me or your employment lawyer!